dmtry/ifdmp-dn/README.md

 ### Bugs / Issues

-- Geolocation might not provide accurate results on desktop browsers as location is determined via ip address and might not reflect actual user location.
+Current bug for desktop browsers, geolocation might not show correct location as being determied via IP address which might not reflect actual user location.

 ## Deployment

-- Project is deployed on [github pages]( https://dmtry.github.io/ifdmp-dn/) and can be accessed using provided link.
+Project is deployed on [github pages](https://dmtry.github.io/ucfdmp-dn/).

-- To run project locally you will need to use your own google maps [api key](https://developers.google.com/maps/documentation/embed/get-api-key):
+To run project in your own environment you will need to have your own google maps [api key](https://developers.google.com/maps/documentation/embed/get-api-key).
+- Current api access is restircted to github pages.
+- You will need to enable Maps JavaScript API and Places API in cloud console.

+Deployment:
 - Download repositary.
- - Update api key in script section i neach html file.
+- Edit index.html and around.html, to update script section with your api key or replace with full script tag.
- - Open index.html
+- Open index.html to run the project.

 ## Credits